 a. project developer(s)

-1. choreographer, dancer, researcher, author, movement notator, qualified dance teacher, specialist in functional analysis of the body in dance movement or somatic techniques; European citizen or resident of Europe
+1. choreographer, dancer, researcher, author, movement notator, dance teacher holding a certificate of aptitude, specialist in functional analysis of the body in dance movement or in somatic techniques..., with recognized professional experience in the fields considered;

-3. provision of a clear research or notation plan, with explanations and references (theme and research process, review of the state of research on the subject, description of the work, resources used, project schedule, current report on the work carried out on the subject in question, etc.)
+3. statement of a clear research or notation approach, argued and referenced (problematic and research protocol, state of the art of the work carried out on the subject, description of the work, resources used, phasing of the project, updated point of the work carried out on the subject in question);

-5. work created in partnership with a research or publishing team, or as part of the re-creation of works from the repertoire (for dance notations)
+5. construction of the work in partnership with a research or publishing team, or within the framework of a reconstruction of repertoire works (for the notation of works);

 c. usefulness of the project

-7. having relevant institutional or private partners, making their expertise and professional resources available for the project (university, research laboratory, etc.) or group made up of associate artists or researchers, dance or ballet company, schools, training centres, etc.
+7. the existence of relevant institutional or private partners, putting their skills and professional resources at the service of the project (university, research laboratory, etc.) or a group made up of associated artists or researchers, dance or ballet companies, schools and training centers, etc;

-8. creating a summary and resource for use by the artistic community and/or the public
+8. development of a synthesis and a resource for the artistic community and/or the public;

-9. relevance of the medium chosen for the project (diverse publication and communication, DVD, software, score, website, print or audio-visual publication, etc.)
+9. relevance of the support for the resource created for the project (publication and various communications, DVD, computer software, score, Web site, printed or audiovisual edition, etc.)

-10. access to the resource (forms of distribution chosen: specialist library or public library, etc.), conditions for rights-free distribution by the CN D (mediatheque, website, etc.).
+10. access and dissemination of the resource (distribution methods chosen: specialized or public library, etc.), conditions of royalty-free dissemination for the CN D (media library, portal, etc.).

 d. project finances